daftpy/dtracker_gui/README.md

 -   **Live Audio Visualization:** The GUI features a live, real-time oscilloscope display of the master audio output.
 This is achieved by:
     1. "Tapping" the final mixed audio on the real-time audio thread in the C++ engine.
     2. Safely passing this data to the GUI thread using a high-performance, lock-free SPSC queue.
-    3. Polling the queue with a `QTimer` and drawing the wavefo
+    3. Polling the queue with a `QTimer` and drawing the master audio waveform, ensuring a smooth, responsive visualization without impacting audio performance.
 ## Requirements

 - Qt 6.8.1